Chris Edwards (Canadian football): San Francisco 49ers

 On January 9, 2020, Edwards signed with the San Francisco 49ers.
 He was promoted to the active roster for the November 29, 2020 game against the Los Angeles Rams.
 He was released during the following off-season on May 4, 2021.

 Toronto Argonauts

 On June 2, 2021, it was announced that Edwards had signed with the Toronto Argonauts.
 In his fourth year in the league, Edwards played in all 14 regular season games for the Argos, contributing with 37 defensive tackles, one special teams tackle, three sacks, three interceptions, and two touchdowns.
 He was named a CFL All-Star for the first time in his career.
 Edwards was suspended by the Canadian Football League for six games in the 2022 season following a fan altercation after the Argos were eliminated from the playoffs by the Hamilton Tiger-Cats.
 In early July 2022 the CFL and CFLPA announced that Edwards' suspension had been reduced from six games to three games.

 Hamilton Tiger-Cats

 On February 17, 2023, Edwards signed with the Hamilton Tiger-Cats.

+On February 12, 2024, he announced that he had retired from professional football.